Ethnic cleansing: Causes

 According to Michael Mann, in The Dark Side of Democracy (2004), murderous ethnic cleansing is strongly related to the creation of democracies.
 He argues that murderous ethnic cleansing is due to the rise of nationalism, which associates citizenship with a specific ethnic group.
 Democracy, therefore, is tied to ethnic and national forms of exclusion.
 Nevertheless, it is not democratic states that are more prone to commit ethnic cleansing, because minorities tend to have constitutional guarantees.
-Neither are stable authoritarian regimes (except the nazi and communist regimes) which are likely perpetrators of murderous ethnic cleansing, but those regimes that are in process of democratization.
+Neither are stable authoritarian regimes (except the Nazi and communist regimes) which are likely perpetrators of murderous ethnic cleansing, but those regimes that are in process of democratization.
 Ethnic hostility appears where ethnicity overshadows social classes as the primordial system of social stratification.
 Usually, in deeply divided societies, categories such as class and ethnicity are deeply intertwined, and when an ethnic group is seen as oppressor or exploitative of the other, serious ethnic conflict can develop.
 Michael Mann holds that when two ethnic groups claim sovereignty over the same territory and can feel threatened, their differences can lead to severe grievances and danger of ethnic cleansing.
 The perpetration of murderous ethnic cleansing tends to occur in unstable geopolitical environments and in contexts of war.
 As ethnic cleansing requires high levels of organisation and is usually directed by states or other authoritative powers, perpetrators are usually state powers or institutions with some coherence and capacity, not failed states as it is generally perceived.
-The perpetrator powers tend to get support by core constituencies that favour combinations of nationalism, statism and violence.
+The perpetrator powers tend to get support by core constituencies that favour combinations of nationalism, statism, and violence.

+Ethnic cleansing was prevalent during the Age of Nationalism in Europe (19th and 20th centuries).
+Multi-ethnic European engaged in ethnic cleansing against minorities in order to pre-empt their secession and the loss of territory.
+Ethnic cleansing was particularly prevalent during periods of interstate war.

 Genocide

-Ethnic cleansing has been described as part of a continuum of violence whose most extreme form is genocide, where the perpetrator's goal is the destruction of the targeted group.
-Ethnic cleansing is similar to forced deportation or population transfer whereas genocide is the attempt to destroy part or all of a particular ethnic, racial, religious, or national group.
-While ethnic cleansing and genocide may share the same goal and the acts which are used to perpetrate both crimes may often resemble each other, ethnic cleansing is intended to displace a persecuted population from a given territory, while genocide is intended to destroy a group.
+Ethnic cleansing has been described as part of a continuum of violence whose most extreme form is genocide.
+Ethnic cleansing is similar to forced deportation or population transfer.
+While ethnic cleansing and genocide may share the same goal and methods (e.g., forced displacement), ethnic cleansing is intended to displace a persecuted population from a given territory, while genocide is intended to destroy a group.

 Some academics consider genocide to be a subset of "murderous ethnic cleansing".
-As Norman Naimark writes, these concepts are different but related, for "literally and figuratively, ethnic cleansing bleeds into genocide, as mass murder is committed in order to rid the land of a people".
-William Schabas adds, "Ethnic cleansing is also a warning sign of genocide to come.
+Norman Naimark writes that these concepts are different but related, for "literally and figuratively, ethnic cleansing bleeds into genocide, as mass murder is committed in order to rid the land of a people."
+William Schabas states "ethnic cleansing is also a warning sign of genocide to come.
 Genocide is the last resort of the frustrated ethnic cleanser."
-Sociologist Martin Shaw has criticized distinguishing between ethnic cleansing and genocide as he believes that both ultimately result in the destruction of a group though coercive violence.
+Multiple genocide scholars have criticized distinguishing between ethnic cleansing and genocide, with Martin Shaw arguing that forced deportation necessarily results in the destruction of a group and this must be foreseen by the perpetrators.
+Furthermore ethnic cleansing has been identified as a euphemism for genocide or cultural genocide.